Kunhao-Liu/StyleGaussian/README.md

 where `dataset_path` is the path to the training dataset, `wikiart_path` is the path to the WikiArt dataset, and `exp_name` is the name of the experiment.
 The training process will be saved in the `output/[scene_name]/artistic/[exp_name]` folder. `--exp_name` is an optional argument.

 ### 3.2 Train Step by Step
+Alternatively, you can train the model step by step.
 StyleGaussian is trained in three steps: *reconstruction training*, *feature embedding training*, and *style transfer training*.
 These three steps can be trained separately by:

 #### 1. Reconstruction Training
 ```bash